 Location: 200 Building - Rm.
-212 - honors.fullcoll.edu
+212 - honors.fullcoll.edu Phone: (714) 992-7133 Hours: Check the website for current office hours

 International Student Center - The international Student Center (ISC) provides services to international students on the F-1 student visa and those seeking an F-1 student visa.
 The ISC is a full-service office dedicated to supporting international students, both academically and personally.
 International students benefit from specialized and individual attention.
 The ISC provides academic counseling, immigration advising, New Student Orientation and Welcome Week activities, housing, and American host family resources.
 In addition, the ISC provides employment authorization and resources, cultural activities and social events, and California Cousins Program.
 More information on the F-1 student visa can be found at educationusa.state.gov